sequentech/ballot-box/README.md

 Postgresql parameters

-Some changes can be made in /etc/postgresql/9.3/main/postgresql.conf
+Some tuning changes can be made in /etc/postgresql/<version>/main/postgresql.conf

     max_connections = 200
     checkpoint_segments = 16